The Nirvana Class

 |Contact Your Class Secretary to Register Your Boat|

-The Nirvana, manufactured by Megatech and distributed in kit form through hobby stores worldwide was designed from scratch to be a nice looking, high performance, RC model.
-The goal was to get a fully equipped, ready-to-sail boat designed and produced at around $200.
-The sloop rig features the high aspect rigs of the time, with a deep fin keel ballasted with a lead bulb.
-Her carbon fiber reinforced hollow, spars are extremely strong and attractive.
-The mast is even tapered, a feature not previously seen in such an inexpensive boat.
-Her sails are polyester (mylar), and are extremely strong (will not tear or stretch), water resistent (will not mildew), and she is well fitted with all needed adjustments.
+Nirvana was designed from scratch to be a scale looking, high performance, RC model sailboat.
+The sloop rig features the high aspect sails of the time, with a deep fin keel with ballast bulb.
+Her carbon fiber reinforced, hollow, spars (mast and booms) are extremely strong, light and attractive.
+The mast is even tapered, a feature not previously seen in this size model.
+Her sails are made of polyester film, and are extremely strong (will not tear or stretch), and will not hold water (will not mildew).

 NIRVANA Class Rules